-Unless you track your progress, you will never know if you are on track for meeting the long-term goals you outlined in your investment plan in Step #1.
+Unless you track your progress, you will never know if you are on track for meeting your long-term goals.

-Based on how the market moves, over time, you might see that you are investing in more stocks than bonds, which means you are taking on more risk than you are comfortable with.
+Over time as the market moves, you might see that you are investing in more stocks than bonds.
+This means you are taking on more risk than you are comfortable with.
 By tracking your investments, you can correct this so that you stay on track.

 Likewise, maybe you now have more bonds than you planned on holding.
 This too can be a problem since bonds tend to have a lower rate of return than stocks.
-If you are invested too heavily in bonds, you run the risk of not earning the return you need to meet your goal.
+If you are investing too much in bonds, you run the risk of not earning the return you need to meet your goal.

-In order to get your holdings allocated correctly, you will need to rebalance.
-This means selling off the holdings that have grown in value and buying those that have decreased in value.
+To balance your holdings at the correct allocation, you will need to rebalance.
+This means selling holdings that have grown in value and buying those that have decreased in value.
 On the surface this might sound counter-intuitive.
 After all, why sell the holdings that are making you money?

 By rebalancing, you are guaranteeing that you buy low and sell high.
 You take the emotion out of investing and this is a major factor in your success with investing.

 Here is a quick example of rebalancing: Let’s say your ideal portfolio is 60% stocks and 40% bonds.
 At the end of the year you see you have 70% stocks and 30% bonds.
 You would sell off 10% of your stock holdings and use the proceeds to buy more bonds.

 Now, when it comes to your retirement accounts, you can buy and sell without worry.
 There are no tax consequences from placing trades within these accounts.
 But things get tricky in taxable accounts since you have to pay taxes on any gains you realize when you sell.